espipj/Hacktoberfest-React-XP/src/README.md

 ### Style

 - Prettier configuration is at `.prettierrc.json` and typescript/javascript code must be formatted using that config and prettier before getting merged into master.
+This project is setup with husky which triggers tests for lint and prettier errors pre-push.
+This means you will need to fix these errors before you are able to push any code.

+### Tests
+- All tests will need to pass before getting merged into master.
+Run `yarn test` or `yarn test:watch` to check that your additions do not break any tests.
+Similar to how to styles are checked pre-push, tests also run and must pass before any code can be pushed.

 ### Installation